EduardoManczenko/BNB-hack/DEPLOY_STEPS.md

 ---

-## 🔄 Deploy Automático
+## 🔄 Automatic Deployment

-Tanto Railway quanto Vercel fazem deploy automático quando você faz push no GitHub!
+Both Railway and Vercel automatically deploy when you push to GitHub!

-**Importante**: Sempre que mudar a URL do backend, atualize a variável `VITE_API_BASE_URL` no Vercel.
+**Important**: Whenever you change the backend URL, update the `VITE_API_BASE_URL` variable in Vercel.